alien weaponry aren’t your average teenage thrash metal band

 About to blow up all over your ears, Alien Weaponry are a thrash metal band with a difference: they sing in Maori.
 After winning several songwriting contests in their native New Zealand, we meet the trio.

 Photography Lisa Crandall

 There's a tiny town called Waipu in the northern part of New Zealand that you might pass through on the way to other places.
 The town -- population 1490 -- is famous for its glow worm caves and nudist beach.
-Kids there surf, smoke weed, help out on the farm and maybe attend the local Circus School to fine tune their performance skills at the community hall for a bit of variety.
+Kids there surf, smoke weed, help out on the farm and maybe attend the local Circus School to fine tune your performance skills at the community hall for a bit of variety.